How to Become a Volunteer or Intern

 Steps to becoming an IRC volunteer or intern:

 1. Get to know the IRC in Phoenix and learn more about how you can be involved by attending a monthly information session.
-The information session is held on the second Monday of every month at 4:30pm at the IRC office located at 4425 West Olive Avenue #400 Glendale, AZ 85302 (no session in July or December).
+The information session is held once per month at 4:30pm at the IRC office located at 4425 West Olive Avenue #400 Glendale, AZ 85302 (no session in July or December).
 To request a listing of current opportunities or RSVP for the information session (appreciated but not required), email VolunteerPHX@Rescue.org.

 Upcoming Information Sessions:

 Monday, September 8, 2014***THIS SESSION IS CANCELLED DUE TO SEVERE WEATHER.
 Please attend our make-up session on Wednesday, September 10 at 4:30pm.

 Wednesday, October 8th, 2014

 2. When you are ready to join the IRC as a volunteer or intern, fill out entirely the volunteer and intern application.
 You can receive an application when you attend the information session or download it now.
 When completing the application, please provide email addresses and local phone numbers for your references, and specific information regarding your availability and interests.
 You are responsible for sending the reference request form provided in the application packet to your contacts, and having them email it back directly to VolunteerPHX@Rescue.org.
 Your application will proceed once the IRC receives positive feedback from at least two references who are not your relatives.
 Internship applicants should submit a resume with their completed application.

 3. Complete an interview with the Volunteer Coordinator and additional staff as required to determine whether there is an appropriate volunteer or intern position available for you.